Onslaught (2009 video game): Development

 Despite featuring a score-based competitive multiplayer mode, the exclusion of a deathmatch mode from the game is the consequence of Hudson's core design philosophy which prohibits explicit violence between people playing a game.
 Another design decision was the focus on attaining high scores and rankings compared to simply completing objectives as with other games in the genre.

 Reception

+The game received "average" reviews according to the review aggregation website Metacritic.

-WiiWare World scored Onslaught a 9/10, praising the online multiplayer and the replay value of the single player campaign.
-Official Nintendo Magazine gave it 79%, also praising the multiplayer but believing the story mode to be "extremely dull with a plodding pace".
+Nintendo Life praised the online multiplayer and the replay value of the single player campaign.
+Official Nintendo Magazine also praised the multiplayer but believed the story mode to be "extremely dull with a plodding pace".

-GamesRadar gave it a 6/10, praising the solid controls but also noted the game's dull presentation and generic narrative.
-IGN, which also gave it 6/10, ultimately summed it up as "a huge mess of different quality standards", citing poor localization and slow and repetitive gameplay, but thought the game was still somewhat fun "in an odd, disjointed, Earth Defense Force kind of way".
+GamesRadar+ praised the solid controls but also noted the game's dull presentation and generic narrative.
+IGN ultimately summed it up as "a huge mess of different quality standards", citing poor localization and slow and repetitive gameplay, but thought the game was still somewhat fun "in an odd, disjointed, Earth Defense Force kind of way".